 With that in mind, I reluctantly left Vancouver for San Diego, California to see if there was indeed another fun-filled life waiting for me elsewhere.
 And surely enough there was: in this youth hostel in the middle of the city, backpackers like me, from all over the world, with their arms wide open, my new family.
 Pedro from Portugal, Arpad and Aaron from Germany, Sylvia from Peru, Jim, Adam, Val and Justeen from the States, Anya from Ukraine, Take from Japan, Julius from Slovakia and Richard from the U.K. (I’m probably forgetting some people, apologies!)
 We lived and worked together as the staff of the hostel, with hundreds of other backpackers coming and going around us.
 We partied hard, played music on the rooftop at night, took the guests on day trips to Tijuana, cooked our meals together and shared the same dorm.
 I made lifetime friends and even more.

 Life in Montreal was a whirlwind.
 I was overworked, stressed out, sleep-deprived.
 I got a full-time job as a graphic designer right upon graduating from University, while my freelance work picked up more and more, and I started landing crazy amazing contracts and meeting tons of awesome creative people in the industry.
 But it was too much too soon.
 I was part of a wheel that was spinning way too fast.
 I needed a break.
 So I escaped, to find myself and to find balance.
 And this is how Mostly Amélie came to be.

-We booked a one-way ticket to Asia in January 2014.
-We got rid of my apartment and most of our belongings and set off with only a small backpack and this great old feeling back in my tummy.
+We booked a one-way ticket to Asia in January 2014, got rid of our apartment and most of our belongings and set off with only a small backpack and this great old feeling back in my tummy.
 I lived there the best two years of my life, with my partner of 10 years, until it all came to an abrupt stop when he announced to me that he wanted to continue his life journey on his own.